caian-org/caian.org/cv.md

-My role within the team was to sketch, develop and test case-specific solutions based on the requirements and criterias previously defined by our customers (POs) and scrum master.
+My role within the team was to sketch, develop and test case-specific solutions based on the requirements and criterias previously defined by our customers (POs) and the scrum master.
 Those solutions have ranged from custom made web services and mobile applications to the deployment and pipeline of workflow management softwares.
 I've take part in three projects, namely one online corporate university for a brazilian finance institution.
 As an agile,